 An incubator that uses monitoring with digital integration capabilities provides an extra level of information to the user because it includes data points that can be graphed and displayed visually.
 This display feature enables the user to gain more insight into what is happening inside their incubator, which is particularly important for labs dealing with sensitive samples.
 Unlike dry contact monitoring, digital integration monitoring enables root cause analysis to be conducted.
 If an alarm is triggered, it will be clear to scientists which parameter has been breached, by how much, and for how long.
 Therefore, they can troubleshoot and determine if the problem is reversible or if all of the samples must be neglected.
 There are a number of reasons why an alarm might be triggered, from a detected device malfunction to an out-of-specification environmental condition.
 A digital output monitor relieves the technician of having to uncover the issue on their own, which can save an invaluable amount of time.

 Nonetheless, engagement in root cause analysis can be troublesome if the quality of the sensor is compromised.
 Digital monitoring is often connected to the incubator’s built-in sensors, which are often built-to-cost, low-quality sensors.
 These sensors experience frequent drift and, in some cases, require frequent calibration in order to be effective.
-Another roadblock to monitoring incubators through digital integrations is that each incubator requires different connectors, and this makes it difficult to homogenize data into a single dashboard if you have different types of incubators in your lab.
+Another roadblock to CO2 incubator monitoring through digital integrations is that each incubator requires different connectors, and this makes it difficult to homogenize data into a single dashboard if you have different types of incubators in your lab.
 Even the most advanced incubator monitoring system cannot provide accurate information if the relevant sensors are not advanced enough, so it is critical that industrial-grade sensors are implemented with the monitoring system.
 Because of this roadblock, digital integration monitoring creates a complicated relationship of certainty and uncertainty regarding the quality of the data: the device’s outputs will likely be consistent, but not necessarily accurate.